 - Decreased water clarity and available oxygen levels needed to sustain aquatic life

 - Degradation of stream bank habitats and stream stability

 You can help protect streams and rivers by reporting erosion and sediment concerns before they become a problem for the environment.

 City Inspection Form

-This is the form that the City's Water Quality Specialists use when inspecting construction sites.
+This is the form that the City of Edmond's Water Quality Specialists use when inspecting OKR10-permitted construction sites:

 Download the Inspection Form.

 Construction sites greater than or equal to one acre require a OKR10 Construction General Permit from the Oklahoma Department of Environmental Quality (ODEQ) (2017 version).
 The permit requires inspections at least once every 14 days or within 24 hours of a 0.5'' of rainfall.
 If your site is covered under the OKR10, ODEQ has developed an Inspection Report Template to assist you in creating a customized inspection report specific to your project that complies with the minimum reporting requirements of OKR10 Part 4.3.13.
 Note that the use of this template is optional; you may use your own inspection report form provided it includes the minimum information required by OKR10 Part 4.3.13.